PedroCristo/portfolio_project_1/README.md

     -   #### Typography
          -   The Poppins , sans-serif is used as the main font for the whole website.
-         -   The El Messiri, sans-serif is used for the hotels name´s on the cards.
+         -   The El Messiri, sans-serif is used to display the hotels name on the cards.
     -   #### Imagery

           - 3 background images one in the Header and another two in the Banner Section.
 They are webp files.